entropicbloom/francesco/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Research Assistant
+role: PhD Candidate in Computational Neuroscience

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: ETH Zürich
+  - name: University of Amsterdam

 # Short bio (displayed in user profile at end of posts)
-bio: Research Assistant, MSc Neural Systems and Computation
+bio: PhD Candidate in Computational Neuroscience

 # Interests to show in About widget
 interests:
+  - Consciousness
   - Artificial Intelligence
   - Biological Brains
-  - Consciousness
   - AI Alignment

 # Education to show in About widget